-MTCA is committed to providing a safe, positive, productive, and nurturing educational environment for all its students, and conveys this commitment through its written policies compiled in the School Handbook, which students must review during enrollment, and its collaboratively developed school culture.
-The general School Handbook is included in Appendix F on page A-151.
+MTCA is committed to providing a safe, positive, productive, and nurturing educational environment for all its students, and conveys this commitment through its written policies in the form of the School Handbook, which all students must review as part of the enrollment process, and its collaboratively developed school culture.
+The general School Handbook is included in Appendix E.

 The School Handbook will include a clear and fair set of roles and responsibilities for students, Learning Coaches, and School staff that complies with the students' due process rights and aligns with the School's mission.